ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Managed_access/Data_Transfer_SOP.md

 parent: Managed access
 grand_parent: SOPs
 nav_order: 4
-last_modified_date: 05/06/2024
+last_modified_date: 28/08/2024
 ---

 <script src="https://kit.fontawesome.com/fc66878563.js" crossorigin="anonymous"></script>

 # Managed access project - Data Transfer SOP
-Once the data contributor has notified the HCA data wrangler that they have completed the  metadata spreadsheet, the wrangler can give them access to the secure storage area
+The wrangler can give the contributor access to the secure storage area at the same time as the pre-submission instructions

 ## Data and metadata upload prerequisites
 To upload data to the AWS secure storage area using the hca-util tool contributors need credentials and their project’s area uuid.
 Credentials for hca-util tool must be zipped and password protected.